zuvaai/PowerPlatformConnectors/certified-connectors/Zuva DocAI/README.md

 Discover the language of your document.

-- `Create Language Classification Request`: Initiate asynchronous classification of the document language
+- `Create Language Classification Request`: Initiate asynchronous classification of the document language.
-- `Get Language Classification Request Status`: Get status and results of language classification
+- `Get Language Classification Request Status`: Get status and results of language classification.

 ### Document Classification

 Categorize your document: is it a contract and, if so, what type of contract (real estate agreement, employment agreement etc.)?

-- `Create Document Classification Request`: Initiate asynchronous classification of the document type
+- `Create Document Classification Request`: Initiate asynchronous classification of the document type.
-- `Get Document Classification Request Status`: Get status and results of document classification
+- `Get Document Classification Request Status`: Get status and results of document classification.

 ### Optical Character Recognition (OCR)

 Obtain the text of your documents, regardless of their original file type (pdf, docx, png ...), as well as images of the document.

-- `Create OCR Request`: Initiate synchronous OCR processing of a file
+- `Create OCR Request`: Initiate synchronous OCR processing of a file.
-- `Get OCR Request Status`: Check whether OCR processing of a file is complete
+- `Get OCR Request Status`: Check whether OCR processing of a file is complete.
-- `Get OCR Results Text`: Retrieve the text from a processed file
+- `Get OCR Results Text`: Retrieve the text from a processed file.
-- `Get OCR Results Images`: Retrieve the images from a processed file
+- `Get OCR Results Images`: Retrieve the images from a processed file.
-- `Get File Layouts`: Retrieve the layouts from a processed file

 ## Differences between the connector and the DocAI API

 This connector makes use of a C# script to modify both requests and responses.
-As a result, the Power Automate connector functionality does not correspond one-to-one with the documentation for the underlying API.
+As a result, the connector functionality does not correspond one-to-one with the documentation for the underlying API.
 In particular, the connector:
 1. Exposes an extra `is_finished` boolean, which can be used to tell if the request is either complete or failed
 2. All requests operate on single files, rather than batches of multiple files.
-If you need to process many files, use an "Apply to each" block in Power Automate, or by set up a trigger such that a separate flow applies to each individual file.

 ## Known issues and limitations